-Synthetic turf is a popular and versatile solution for sports fields.
+Synthetic turf is a popular and versatile solution for sports field surfaces.
 The durability of synthetic turf allows for increased scheduling of both practice and game play for multiple activities including field hockey, marching band, football, baseball, soccer, lacrosse and rugby.

 The popularity of synthetic turf has really grown in the last 10 to 15 years.
 Most schools have access to a synthetic turf field, if they don’t own one themselves.
 But a lot of school districts have two synthetic turf fields or some may even have three in the Metro.
 We’ve worked with a number of school districts that we’ve started to incorporate baseball into their synthetic turf programming and facilities as well.
 So it’s really growing.
 It’s a trend that has a lot of advantages.
 The largest one is the wear and tear on a synthetic turf field.
 It’s pretty easy to offset the maintenance, its very minimal.
 You’re just grooming back the infill instead of trying to keep up with growing back new grass and aerating and fertilizing, it allows you to put multiple sports, multiple PE programs onto the field, back to back to back.